Read This First

 Prompt 1: At what threshold of inductive density do scientific regularities become scientific laws?

-The section turns on Understanding Scientific Regularities and Laws and Inductive Density and Scientific Laws.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Understanding Scientific Regularities and Laws and Inductive Density and Scientific Laws in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Understanding Scientific Regularities and Laws distinct from Inductive Density and Scientific Laws.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Understanding Scientific Regularities and Laws distinct from Inductive Density and Scientific Laws.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The regularity must be consistently observable without exception under stated conditions.